 About Our Name

-Indian Hill Manor was a “gentleman’s farm” built by Charles Cook Barrett in 1916.
-The property served as a country retreat from big city life popular among wealthy families in the 1900s.
-However, Charles and his wife, Esta, enjoyed the property together for a relatively short period of time before his death in 1918.
+Indian Hill Manor, a “gentleman’s farm” built by Charles Cook Barrett and his wife Esta in 1917, served as a country retreat from big city life popular among wealthy families in the 1900s.
+However, Charles and Esta enjoyed the property together for a relatively short period of time.
+Charles died in October of 1918.
 After his death, Esta purchased the manor and farm from Charles’ estate (as she and his two brothers were all beneficiaries named in the will and assets needed to be divided).

-In 2024, Indian Hill Manor was renamed to Esta Barrett Manor and Gardens.
-The new name acknowledges the role Charles Barrett played in the construction of the property; celebrates the sustainable landscape design of O.C.
+In 2024, Indian Hill Manor was renamed Esta Barrett Manor & Gardens.
+The new name acknowledges the role Charles Barrett played in the development of the property; celebrates the sustainable landscape design of O.C.
 Simonds; and shares the remarkable story of Esta who lived in, entertained on, and enjoyed the property as her home until her death in 1947.

 View the full history of Esta Barrett Manor and Gardens.